JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 </tab>
 </tabs>

-When you declare targets `android`, `iosArm64`, and `iosSimulatorArm64` in your code, the Kotlin Gradle plugin finds suitable shared source sets from the template and creates them for you.
+When you declare targets `androidTarget`, `iosArm64`, and `iosSimulatorArm64` in your code, the Kotlin Gradle plugin finds suitable shared source sets from the template and creates them for you.
 The resulting hierarchy looks like this:

 ![An example of using the default hierarchy template](default-hierarchy-example.svg){thumbnail="true" width="350" thumbnail-same-file="true"}